EliasPotagas/ShopNest/README.md

     - How do these trends compare between recent months and previous months?

   - **What was our refund rate?**
-    - Which products had the highest refund rates?
+    - Which products/brands had the highest refund rates?
-    - Which products had the highest refunds?
+    - Which products/brands had the highest refunds?
-    - Which brands were involved?
     - How much did we spend on refunds?

   - **What was the most popular product in each region?**